 and the decay time of a glass bottle takes 1 million years.

 People are already tired of the plastic waste that they themselves create.
-The creation of plastic packaging has solved many problems, but also created no less.
-The garbage that our fathers left in places of rest has long turned into dust, and even our great-great-grandchildren will see our plastic bottles, because they are “eternal”.
+The creation of plastic packaging solved many problems, but also created no less.
+The garbage that our fathers left in their vacation spots has long turned into dust, and even our great-great-grandchildren will see our plastic bottles, because they are “eternal.”

-In our village, you can still return glass bottles in the store in exchange for money, and these bottles are taken away for processing and making new bottles.
-But with plastic bottles, the situation is different, they are not accepted anywhere and often they litter our streets!
+In our village, you can still return glass bottles in a store in exchange for money, and these bottles are taken away for recycling and the production of new bottles.
+But with plastic bottles the situation is different; they are not accepted anywhere and they are often the ones that litter our streets!

-We conducted a survey of students in our school.
+We conducted a survey of students at our school.

-Purpose: to find out what products in plastic packaging are purchased, used and where the packaging goes.
+Goal: find out what goods in plastic packaging are purchased, used and where the packaging goes.

 48 families of students from our school took part in the survey.
-The survey participants were asked the following questions:
+Survey participants were asked next questions:

-1. Do you buy products in plastic packaging?
+1. Do you buy food in plastic packaging?
 Which?

 2. Where do you put plastic bottles after use?

-3. If you don't throw away, how do you use plastic bottles?
+3. If you don’t throw it away, how do you use plastic bottles?

-The results of the survey showed the following results:
+The results of the survey showed the following result:

 Question 1.
-Do you buy products in plastic packaging?
+Do you buy food in plastic packaging?
 Which?

 Yes – 38 people